- Level 2

 One of our expert clinical tutors, these are either Nurses or Doctors with an abundance of clinical and complex care experience and knowledge - so you'll be in great hands!
 Furthermore, we will let you know who is doing the training in advance, you can check out their skills and experience by finding them on our meet the team page.

-The Stoma Care Training Course is for healthcare workers and carers who want to learn how to look after people with stomas.
+The Stoma Care Awareness is for healthcare workers and carers who want to learn how to look after people with stomas.
 This training will help you understand the body systems and the reasons people may need a stoma.

 You will also learn about the different types of stomas and how to care for them.